lfrystak/SharpReports/docs/getting-started.md

 ## Support

-For issues, questions, or contributions, please visit the [GitHub repository](https://github.com/yourusername/sharpreports).
+For issues, questions, or contributions, please open an issue or submit a pull request on GitHub.